Nexus-Cognitive/website/content/insights/the-future-of-work-climbing-towards-hyperautomation.md

 RPA uses robots or bots that are software agents that interact with an application similar to a human user.

-> *"RPA is a noninvasive integration technology used to automate routine, repetitive, and predictable tasks through orchestrated UI interactions that emulate human actions."*
+> *RPA is a noninvasive integration technology used to automate routine, repetitive, and predictable tasks through orchestrated UI interactions that emulate human actions.*

  Without writing code or modifying existing applications in any way, a process analyst can identify elements of an application that can become automated.
 Using these elements, they can apply data-driven rules using an easy-to-use low-code interface to train the robot.